kirik/web-profiler-ui/README.md

 [style.css](view%2Fstyle.css) contans main CSS for profiler [template.html](view%2Ftemplate.html) is the main template file

-Backends should send appropriate response to be parsed by profiler and draw it:
+Backends should send appropriate response to be parsed by profiler and draw spans:

 ```json
 {